zeljkoobrenovic/grounded-architecture/_posts/2023-03-12-appendix-toxic-colleagues.md

 </style>

 <br>
-In any workplace, particularly in high-pressure environments, it's not uncommon to encounter **challenging personalities.** While some colleagues contribute positively to team dynamics, others can **create friction,** **lower morale**, or **undermine the team's collective success.** These individuals often exhibit **toxic behaviors** that can be detrimental to both personal well-being and project outcomes.
-Based on the HBR article by Tessa West, "[5 Jerks at Work and How to Deal with Them](https://hbr.org/2022/09/5-jerks-at-work-and-how-to-deal-with-them)," here I discuss several types of toxic colleagues:
+In any workplace, especially high-pressure environments, you will occasionally encounter **challenging personalities**.
+Some colleagues strengthen team dynamics; others create friction, lower morale, or undermine collective success.
+Based on Tessa West’s HBR article, "[5 Jerks at Work and How to Deal with Them](https://hbr.org/2022/09/5-jerks-at-work-and-how-to-deal-with-them)," this section outlines several recurring types of toxic colleague:

 * The Kiss-Up / Kick-Down
 * The Credit Stealer